mediafly/extensions-documentation/extensions.md

 * To retrieve a data item, use ```mflyCommands.getData(id)```, where _id_ is the ID of the data item you wish to obtain.
 * To embed an image, create an ```<img>``` that refers to a loading image.
 In JavaScript, call ```mflyCommands.embed($element, id)```, where _$element_ is a jQuery reference to the img element, and _id_ is the Airship id of the image item.
-	* You can also use `mflyCommands.embedImage($element, id, options)` and supply dimensions for the image to be embedded (only supported on Web Viewer and requires mflyCommands.js version 1.4.10).
+	* You can also use `mflyCommands.embedImage($element, id, options)` and supply dimensions for the image to be embedded (only supported on Web Viewer).
 This can be particularly helpful to scale down high resolution images to so browsers can load them quicker. _options_ are defined as:
 		* _size_ (string):   format is WxH (e.g. "200x200")
 		* _width_ (number): Width of the image
 		* _height_ (number): Height of the image